Category Archives: 1943 Films

 Supporting characters are mixed into the plot as desperation and impending doom interplay.

-Casablanca is a film with a myriad of things going on simultaneously which is a major part of its draw.
+Casablanca is a film with things going on simultaneously which is a major part of its draw.
 From the obvious romance of Rick and Ilsa- the focal point of the story part of the draw are the sub-plots weaved within.

 The nasty Nazi Major Heinrich Strasser encompasses the future Third Reich and the devastation this group would ultimately cause.
 A multitude of supporting characters and extras perfectly flesh out both the cast and the look and feel of the film.

-The most interesting character is Rick.
-Once an idealistic and moral man, he has changed becoming cynical and broken.
+Once idealistic, and moral, he has changed becoming cynical and broken.
 In this way, the film nearly becomes a character study.
 The audience sees the change in Rick and slowly realizes he has given, the war the culprit.

-The final sequence reveals the fate of Rick and Ilsa, their doomed romance assuredly coming as no surprise, true to the message of the film.
-An “unhappily ever after” result was quite rare in a big studio production on this day and this is a testament to the well-written story.
+The final sequence reveals the fate of Rick and Ilsa, their doomed romance assuredly coming as no surprise, true to the message.
+An “unhappily ever after” result was rare in a big studio production and is a testament to the well-written story.

 The featured piano number and Casablanca’s “theme song” is the lovely yet melancholy “As Time Goes By”.
 Beautifully played by house pianist and close friend of Rick’s, Sam (Dooley Wilson), the number is instrumental to the plot and specifically to Rick and Ilsa’s romance.